pongsagon47/go-starter/internal/container/README.md

 # 📦 Container Package

-Modern dependency injection container with Factory Pattern, Service Registry, and Interface-based design for the go-starter project.
+Modern dependency injection container with Factory Pattern, Service Registry, and Interface-based design for the flex-service project.

 ## 📋 Table of Contents